iWinston/typeorm-plus/docs/select-query-builder.md

 ## Adding `ORDER BY` expression

-Adding a `ORDER BY` expression is easy as:
+Adding an `ORDER BY` expression is easy as:

 ```typescript
 createQueryBuilder("user")
     .orderBy("user.id")
 ```

-Will produce:
+Which will produce:

 ```sql
 SELECT ...
 FROM users user ORDER BY user.id
 ```

-You can change the order direction from ascendant to descendant (or versa):
+You can change the ordering direction from ascending to descending (or versa):

 ```typescript
 createQueryBuilder("user")